-Thank goodness for our mom friends.
-Am I right?
+Thank goodness for mom friends, right?

-I am so fortunate to have amazing mama friends in my life, and I don't know how I'd be surviving (and thriving!) in this journey of motherhood without them.
+I am so fortunate to have amazing mom friends in my life, and I don't know how I'd be surviving (and thriving!) in this journey of motherhood without them.
 They hear me out, lift me up and let me vent.
 They are honest with me, confide in me and cheer me on.
 They are my people.

 Motherhood isn't always smooth sailing—and I am grateful to have these women I can count on that will be there for me during the good and the bad.

 Mom life may not always be easy, but together we've got this.

 Here are some of the best qualities I find in the women I consider mom friends.

 1. She isn't good at everything.

 This may sound silly because no one is good at everything, but what I really mean is having a friend who is honest and open about what she is good at as well as her shortcomings.
 No one wants to hang out with the mom whose house is always spotless AND she makes everything from scratch AND she works out every day AND...

 When I asked my friend if she exercises and she responded by laughing out loud, I thought, “I really like this lady."